11 Signs It's More Serious Than the Common Cold

 It’s easy to diagnose yourself with a cold when you’re feeling unwell.
 But a cold isn’t always just a cold.
-It’s important to be able to tell the difference between the common cold and something more serious so you can get the medical attention you need.
+It’s important to be able to tell the difference between the common cold (also sometimes called a head cold) and something more serious so you can get the medical attention you need.

-We spoke to doctors to find out what symptoms tip them off that it’s more than a cold.
+We spoke to doctors to find out the real differences between cold symptoms and flu symptoms—and other signs that tip them off that it’s more than a cold.
 Here, the red flags they look for.

 You’ve had symptoms for longer than four days

-"With a cold, you ultimately feel okay after a couple days of rest, hydration, and Kleenex," she says.
+"With a cold, you ultimately feel OK after a couple days of rest, hydration, and Kleenex," she says.

 If symptoms last for longer, it’s possible you have something more worrisome, such as the flu or mononucleosis.
 To be safe, make an appointment with your physician.